California Residency Requirement for New Driver License (DL) and Identification Card (ID) Applicants

 Photocopies of proof of residency documents are acceptable.

-Does the residency document have to be dated within a certain time period, such as the last six months?
+Do the residency documents have to be dated within a certain time period, such as the last six months?